Catalin246/web-development-2/README.md

 ## Group Pictures URLs

-When a group is created a picture is needed otherwhise the default picture will be used.
+When a group is created a picture is needed otherwise the default picture will be used.

 - https://cdn-icons-png.flaticon.com/512/5231/5231019.png
 - https://cdn-icons-png.flaticon.com/512/6213/6213559.png